- Visiting Chesapeake?

 Deferred or Installment Payments

 The Court recognizes that each person's financial situation is unique.
 In an effort to process cases without delay in the Clerk's office, anyone wishing to agree to the proposed schedules set forth in either #1 or #2 below may enter into an installment plan in the Clerk's office.
 Anyone who wishes to propose an alternative payment plan may do so by scheduling a hearing with a judge through the Clerk's office.
-Hearings on deferred or installment payments are heard on Wednesdays at 11:00 a.m.
+Hearings on deferred or installment payments are heard on Monday, Tuesday, Thursday and Friday at 9 a.m.
 Please note that Court ordered payments of restitution are not covered by these guidelines.

-- For defendants who owe more than $1,000 in Court costs and/or fines, the defendant may make installment payments of a minimum of $50 per month per account; however, if all costs and fines are not paid within one year, the defendant must return to Court for a judge to approve the continuation of installment payments.
+- For defendants who owe more than $1,000 in Court costs and/or fines, the defendant may make installment payments of a minimum of $50 per month per account.
 You are reminded that interest runs at the statutory rate (6%) on the unpaid amount, and prompt payment will result in less accrued interest.

 - A defendant who has missed a required payment is in default and will be summoned to Court for hearing with a judge in accordance with Virginia Code § 19.2-358.